pascomnet/documentation/site/content/release-notes/pascomClient/_index.en.md

 These problems are known to us and we are already working on a solution
 {{% / notice%}}

+* [CL-1018] - Windows 10 (since 1903): Check for the microphone privacy settings does not work.
+The user is therefore not automatically warned if the client does not have access to the microphone.
+Must be checked manually.
+* [CL-1009] - Windows 10: Native notifications do not work properly in rare situations.
+* [CL-800] - iOS: In-prefix of the trunk is shown before the caller number for the incoming call.
+* [CL-491] - Linux: selection of audio devices does not work - only pulse is usable.
+* [CL-1002] - Linux: Starting with Ubuntu 18.10, the CPU usage is 100% after a call.
+* [CL-957] - Android: In rare cases there are still problems with the Connection Service.
+For example, "Hang up a call on the steering wheel button in the car"

 ## Release 59.R726 (26.11.2019)